psholma/psholma.github.io/_pages/about.md

 In a seminar course I also wrote a short review article on the topic of loop quantum gravity, which can be found in the following [link](/files/QG_Report.pdf).

-Other Interests
+Other Academic Interests
 ------
-I have additional academic and personal interests in topics related to computing and computer science, specifically High-Performance Computing, GPU programming as well as computer architecture in general.
-Eventually there will be some blog posts related to these topics as well (hopefully...)
+I have additional interest in topics related to computing and computer science, specifically High-Performance Computing, GPU programming as well as computer architecture in general.
+Eventually there will be some blog posts related to these topics as well.
+It'll get done tomorrow...surely?